 Certified Asbestos Consultant (CAC) registered in the State of California, or eligible to achieve certification.

-To be successful in this position, you will need to bring:
+To be successful in this position, you need to bring:

-Demonstrated ability to conduct effective health and safety surveys, quantitative and qualitative exposure/risk assessment, data analysis, and ability to provide recommendations for exposure/risk control.
+Demonstrated ability to conduct effective health and safety surveys, quantitative and qualitative exposure/risk assessments, and data analyses; ability to provide recommendations for exposure/risk control.